files-community/Files/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.
 Does this problem occur again after restarting the app?

 **Log file**
-Please post the log file here so that we can understand you problem better
+Please post the log file here so that we can understand you problem better.
+You can access it from Settings->About->Open log location.